obvonage/deved-platform/content/blog/en/community-member-spotlight-kiran-krishnan.md

 ## What Have You Built With Vonage APIs?

-I've used Vonage SMS APIs to send SMS to users in different scenarios and also developed some WhatsApp chatbots using the WhatsApp Business API.
+I've used the Vonage SMS and Messages API to send SMS to users in different scenarios and also developed some WhatsApp chatbots using the WhatsApp Business API.
 It was a fun and new experience working with those APIs.
 Vonage APIs are just about the easiest thing I've ever used.
 It's one of the reasons why I recommend Vonage to anyone for SMS and Voice.

 ## Which Tech Stack Did You Use?